Understanding the Stages of a Texas Personal Injury Case

 This is the final stage.
 When a case is settled a check is often issued to the injured party and the attorney.
 You will be contacted to come into the attorney’s office for signing of the checks and the release of all claims.
 At that time, all checks will be written to pay medical bills, liens, and the attorney.
 When you have received your check, the case and your file will be closed.

 Texas injury victims should pick an attorney with the resources to fully protect their rights

 In cases involving catastrophic injury, it is crucial to hire an attorney with the resources to take your case the distance.
 In large-scale cases, the other side will often make quick settlement offers to avoid the necessity of litigation.
 Unfortunately, some attorneys will advise you to accept these offers in order to keep their expenses low.
-At Noteboom – The Law Firm we have the resources to fight for your rights.
-We have our own in-house investigator, video production department, and the experience required to take a case to trial.
-Contact our injury lawyers today for an initial consultation.
-Our attorneys handle cases in the Tarrant, Dallas, Johnson, and Wise counties as well as Hurst, Euless, Bedford, Haltom City, Richland Hills, North Richland Hills, Watauga, Grapevine, Colleyville, Southlake, Arlington, Keller, Grand Prairie, Dallas, Fort Worth, and throughout Texas.
+When selecting a personal injury attorney it is important that you select a firm which handles major injury cases and in which the lawyers have substantial experience.
+You should also determine whether the attorneys are board certified and whether the firm employs a full time investigator.
+Finally, you should determine whether the firm is large enough to advance court costs and whether the office can devote multiple attorneys to your case.
+This is true whether you were injured in counties including Tarrant, Dallas, Johnson, and Wise as well as Fort Worth, Hurst, Euless, Bedford, Haltom City, Richland Hills, North Richland Hills, Watauga, Grapevine, Colleyville, Southlake, Arlington, Keller, Grand Prairie, and Dallas.